 Serving time is okay, not really that fast but you won’t be waiting much too.

-I didn’t get to try the dishes ordered by my friends; the Lasagna Roll-Ups (P160) a tomato meat sauce based lasagna filled with herbed cream and Parmesan cheese topped with Mozzarellas, and the Chicken Breast Parmigiano (P165), which is basically chicken breasts encrusted with Parmesan crumbs in stewed tomato sauce and Mozzarella.
+I didn’t get to try the dishes ordered by my friends; the Lasagna Roll-Ups (Php160.00) a tomato meat sauce based lasagna filled with herbed cream and Parmesan cheese topped with Mozzarellas, and the Chicken Breast Parmigiano (Php165.00), which is basically chicken breasts encrusted with Parmesan crumbs in stewed tomato sauce and Mozzarella.
 Their presentation looks real nice too compared with the pasta we had.

-Banapple; good food, huge servings and cozy ambience for hanging out.
+Banapple; good food, huge servings and cozy ambience.
+Great place to hang out with friends.
 Next time I’ll try out their desserts too.

 206 & 225 Katipunan Avenue